richardrodgers/bagit/README.md

 method calls that expose the underlying storage will throw IllegalAccess exceptions.
 So, for example, we would be _unable_ to obtain a File reference, but _could_ get an I/O stream to the same content.
-In other words, the content can be accessed, but the underlying representation cannot be altered, and to this degreee the bag contents are _tamper-proof_.
+In other words, the content can be accessed, but the underlying representation cannot be altered, and to this degree the bag contents are _tamper-proof_.

 ## Bagger on the command line ##